solana-foundation/developer-content/docs/core/tokens.md

 To create new units of a token, invoke the `MintTo` instruction on the Token Program.
 This instruction must be signed by the mint authority.
 The instruction mints new units of the token to a Token Account and increases the total supply on the Mint Account.
-Here an example on
+Here is an example on
 [Solana Playground](https://beta.solpg.io/660cea45cffcf4b13384d012).

 First, create an instruction to invoke the Token Program.